Life Insurance Cerebral Sclerosis.

 Why do life insurance companies care if I’ve been diagnosed with Cerebral Sclerosis or Schlinder’s Disease?

-The main reason why most (if not all) of the top rated life insurance companies are going to “care” if an individual has been diagnosed with Schlinder’s Disease is because it is believed that Schlinder’s Disease is a rare “type” of multiple sclerosis which in some cases can become a fatal.
+The main reason why most (if not all) of the top-rated life insurance companies are going to “care” if an individual has been diagnosed with Schlinder’s Disease is that it is believed that Schlinder’s Disease is a rare “type” of multiple sclerosis which in some cases can become fatal.

 That said however…

-There are others who may find that while their Schlinder’s diease is generally considered a chronic and progressive disease, in some cases individuals may experience significant improvement or even remission over time.
-The problem form a life insurance prospective is, that because it is impossible to know who will and won’t suffer from the more “severe” version of this disease, insurance companies must assume the worst for everyone and simply deny all “traditional” life insurance application from those who have been diagnose with Cerebral Sclerosis.
+Form a life insurance perspective is that because it is impossible to know who will and won’t suffer from the more “severe” version of this disease.
+This is why insurance companies most (if not all) insurance companies choose to “assume” the worst for everyone and simply deny all “traditional” life insurance applications from those diagnosed with Cerebral Sclerosis.

 Cerebral Sclerosis Defined.

-Cerebral Sclerosis, Schlinder’s Disease or or Myelinoclastic diffuse sclerosis is a rare demyelination disorder that directly affects the central nervous system and is widely believed to be some “type” of multiple sclerosis.
+Cerebral Sclerosis, Schlinder’s Disease, or Myelinoclastic diffuse sclerosis is a rare demyelination disorder that directly affects the central nervous system and is widely believed to be “type” of multiple sclerosis.

 Common symptoms of Diffuse Sclerosis may include: